Mohsen Zakaib

 Enrichment Experiences

-Schweitzer Fellowship Program, 2024 Fellow
+Schweitzer Fellowship Program and Summer Enrichment, Fellow

-As part of my Brody Enrichment Project and Schweitzer Fellowship, my colleague Aliyah Young and I co-founded HealthPals, a dedicated initiative aimed at enhancing medical literacy among refugee populations in Greenville, NC, while also addressing their non-medical needs, such as English language learning.
+colleague Aliyah and I co-founded HealthPals, a dedicated initiative aimed at enhancing medical literacy among refugee populations in Greenville, NC, while also addressing their non-medical needs, such as English language learning.
 This experience has provided us with the opportunity to engage with a remarkable group of individuals, learning from their challenges and experiences while serving an underserved community.
 To date, we have organized a free eye clinic in collaboration with the In Her Vision Foundation, conducted workshops on health basics and U.S. insurance, and hosted a park walk and picnic for refugee families.
 The generous grant from the Brody Foundation has been instrumental in covering costs associated with transporting the mobile eye clinic, providing emergency health kits and water bottles, and supplying back-to-school bags and supplies for children.
 This project has been made possible through the invaluable support of the Interfaith Refugee Ministry, Islamic Association of Eastern North Carolina, and St.Timothy’s Episcopal Church.

 LINC Scholar: Medical Assistant at Premier Health Center

-high-quality patient care.
+care and pain management clinic, I acquired essential skills that will be foundational throughout my medical career.
+I gained experience in triage services, assessing patient conditions, and prioritizing care.
+Additionally, I developed internal training documents for clinic procedures and protocols, and collaborated with interdisciplinary medical teams to ensure the delivery of high-quality patient care.
 My time at Premier Health Center deeply impacted my understanding of the opioid crisis in rural America, witnessing firsthand the struggles of hardworking individuals seeking treatment for unintended addiction.
 One of my most cherished memories is witnessing the progress of patients as their pain management therapy advanced, seeing the joy and relief that returned to their lives and those of their families.
 These experiences have fueled my commitment to serving underserved communities throughout my medical journey.

-Youth Specialist and Project Manager at IAR, The Light House Project, and the Community Mosque of Winston-Salem
+Youth Specialist and Project Manager at IAR, The Light House Project, and the Community Mosque of Winston-Salem and the Islamic Center of Greenville

 One of my most rewarding experiences has been serving as a youth specialist, manager, and mentor for various organizations within my community.
 At the Light House Project, an initiative founded in honor of Our Three Winners, I served as the youth specialist, where I organized over 100 programs and played a key role in the largest third-party interfaith food drive for the North Carolina Food Bank.
 Additionally, I founded and developed the RISE initiative at the Islamic Association of Raleigh (IAR), which focuses on creating community and connecting college students and young professionals to the Muslim community.
 During my time at IAR, I helped launch the largest youth event at the time in North Carolina, attracting over 500 participants, and facilitated one of the largest college Muslim Student Association (MSA) collaboration events in the state.
 At the Community Mosque of Winston-Salem, I established the Let’s Get Real (LGR) youth program, offering free activities and services to the youth in the community.
 I intend to continue my involvement in youth initiatives during my medical school years, contributing wherever possible.